Welcome to our “Social Security Q&A” series. You ask a question about Social Security, and a guest expert answers it.

 There are two different inflation adjustments that affect your benefits.
 The first adjusts the wages when calculating your benefits.
 Your earnings in earlier years are adjusted for wage inflation up to age 62, the earliest year that you can collect benefits.

 One reason that the increases vary from year to year is that this COLA index includes price changes in oil and food prices, which can be very volatile.
-There was a sharp decline in oil prices in 2015.
 While these COLA adjustments are designed to protect beneficiaries, there has been extensive discussion as to whether this is an appropriate index to use for Social Security beneficiaries when medical expenses make up a much larger proportion of their budgets than urban workers’ budgets.

-When calculating how much larger your Social Security check will be next year, it is important to recognize that the cost of Medicare Part B premiums are also adjusted for inflation.
-The new Medicare premiums for next year have not been announced yet, so it is not possible to determine yet how much bigger your check will be.
+When calculating how much larger your Social Security check will be for a given year, it is important to recognize that the cost of Medicare Part B premiums is also adjusted for inflation.

 Got a question you’d like answered?